UPDATED — April 9, 9:35 a.m. ET:

 What’s next?
 The residents of Portland voted 70% in favor of legalization in November, and the rest of the state may follow this trend, meaning Maine could legalize weed when it appears on the ballot in 2016.

 What is legal?
-Not much, but Gov. Martin O’Malley has signed a bill that establishes a hospital-based medical marijuana research program, and people charged with possession can use a “medical necessity” defense in court.
+Not much, but Gov. Martin O’Malley has signed a bill that establishes a hospital-based medical marijuana research program, and has promised to sign a bill that would decriminalize weed in the state.

 What’s next?
 Marijuana Policy Project and the ACLU did a joint poll that found 53% of Maryland voters want to tax and regulate cannabis like alcohol.
-In 2013, a bill to legalize and another to decriminalize weed were both introduced in the legislature, although they were not addressed before the end of the session.
 On Jan.
-16, 2014, a bill to legalize up to an ounce of weed and the cultivation of up to six marijuana plants for adults over age 21 was introduced.
-The bill would also regulate and tax sales of cannabis in the state and criminal records of past marijuana offenders would be wiped clean, although based on the the legislatures previous failures it probably will be an uphill battle to pass it.
+16, 2014, a bill to legalize up to an ounce of weed and the cultivation of up to six marijuana plants for adults over age 21 was introduced, which has since been passed by the House.
+The bill would regulate and tax sales of cannabis in the state as well as wipe criminal records of past marijuana offenders clean, although based on the the legislatures previous decisions it probably will be an uphill battle to pass it.
+On April 7, the General Assembly passed a measure that would decriminalize weed.
+The bill imposes civil fines, rather than criminal sanctions, on people caught with less than 10 grams of marijuana.
+The Governor said he intends to sign the measure into law.

 What is legal?
 In 2008, Massachusetts decriminalized marijuana.
 In 2012, the state legalized marijuana for medical use, becoming the 18th state to do so.